defano/wyldcard/README.md

 end mouseUp
 ```

-In this example, when the user clicks the button containing this script, the action of the mouse button being released over the part causes the HyperCard runtime environment to send the message `mouseUp` to the affected button.
-Upon receipt of this message, the button executes its `mouseUp` handler.
-(In our example, this generates a "hello world" dialog box).
+In this example, when the user clicks the button containing this script the action of the mouse button being released over the part causes HyperCard to send the message `mouseUp` to the button.
+Upon receipt of this message, the button executes its `mouseUp` handler (which, in this example, this generates a "hello world" dialog box).

 This HyperCard implementation automatically sends the following event messages: